volumio/docs/docs/00_User_Manual/05_Stream_audio_to_volumio.md

 ### UPnP - DLNA
 * Volumio is a UPnP Media Renderer front-end for MPD (the Music Player Daemon used in Volumio), thanks to [upmpdcli](https://www.lesbonscomptes.com/upmpdcli/)
-* This is implemented by default, and nothing needs to be configured on Volumio side

 ### Airplay
 * AirPlay is an equivalent protocol to DLNA, but proprietary and developed by Apple.
 It is used by default by iTunes, and on iPhone, iPad, ...
 * This protocol is now available on other non-Apple sources (see below)

-* This is implemented by default, and nothing needs to be configured on Volumio side
+Both protocols are implemented by default in your Volumio device and nothing needs to be configured there.
+However some setup may be needed on your other device to enable sending streams to Volumio.

 ### Stream from Windows
 * You have several solutions to stream from Windows (all the sound going to your usual speakers will be redirected to a DLNA or AirPlay stream):